srgokribb/Rifdock-Total-Setup/README.md

     # mkdir packages
     # cd packages          // pwd is /root/packages/

-- This is just an example, but I recommned you to make your own directory to install compilers or programs.
+- This is just an example, but I recommend you to make your own directory to install compilers or programs.

 #### (3) Move the downloaded file to the directory you've made (packages/) and unpack the tar file.
     # tar -xvzf hdf5-1.12.1-centos8_64.tar.gz